ghostmaruko/chat-app/README.md

 - Work with ImageBackground and TouchableOpacity
 - Pass params between screens (name, color)
 - Apply custom styling to UI elements

+### Bonus (Optional)

+You can extend the app with:

+🎙️ Audio recording & playback
+📂 Cloud sync improvements
+🌙 Dark mode support